How to Make a Clergy Stole: Stole Making

 Winter has set in full force in Northern Minnesota.
-Daily, I come in contact with people telling of the placed they are off to in the quest for warmer weather and no snow.
+Daily, I come in contact with people telling of the places they are off to in the quest for warmer weather and no snow.
 Since winter travel is not on the agenda for the near future, it is a good time to throw an extra log on the fire, brew a cup of tea, and get to work on lots of Ecclesiastical Sewing projects, in particular, how to make a clergy stole …. your own clergy stole.

 Because we make our vestments one at a time, we can take the extra steps to do certain things by hand.
 Here is one example: most of our stoles have a small cross at the back neckline.
 Each cross is carefully hand stitched in place.